 Tucked in the Southwest Coast of Taiwan, Tainan is the oldest city in the country.
 While it has been overtaken by the other cities - New Taipei, Kaohsiung, Taichung, and Taipei - in terms of size, the history and culture embedded in the city give it a striking distinction from the rest.
 You’ll find that the former capital of Taiwan during the Qing Dynasty still packs a punch when it comes to showing its guests a good time, especially in the older districts such as Anping, where you’ll find the forts and a place called Anping Tree House where a collection of banyan tree roots are growing out of a wooden warehouse.
-Small details like this provide a surreal touch to Tainan.
+Small details like these provide a surreal touch to Tainan.
 What adds to the urgency to visit Tainan is also the fact that a good number of its land area is being reclaimed by the sea, including some of its historical spots.
 Vanishing cities like these need to be visited soon.
 Should you happen to be in the area, you might want to stay in a place as whimsical as Tainan itself.
-Here are a couple of accommodations with superb review scores from Booking.com for you to choose from in this historic city:
+Here is our list featuring the best places to stay in Tainan, Taiwan.

 Catch Phoenix is located just 500 meters (1,640 feet) from Chikhan Tower, the most historic symbol of Tainan.
 Chikhan is also called the Tower of Savages or the Tower of Red-Haired Barbarians.
 Lest you think of something haunted, the tower actually looks like a romantic ancestral house with a blossoming garden and beautiful brick interior.
 It is also best seen at night.
 So you don’t hurry during your tour, you’ll want to stay in accommodation closest to the area.
 Catch Phoenix is a stunning combination of light wood and high ceilings.
 It seems to be patterned from a country lodge, with a loft and wide living room.
 The rooms are equipped with their own bath and shower, adding to the relaxed feel of the place.
 Catch Phoenix also just happens to be 500 meters (1,640 feet) away from Grand Matsu Temple as well.
 You can easily reach both historic areas via bike, which you can rent from the bed and breakfast.